Technical Writing Experience Guidelines

 - Technical Writing Preapproval Form.
-This form allows an Evaluator, who will assess the student’s experience, to document the experiential process and how it will meet the Technical Writing requirement in College of Science core curriculum.
+This form allows an Evaluator, who will assess the student's experience, to document the experiential process and how it will meet the Technical Writing requirement in the College of Science core curriculum.
 Evaluators should be concise but thorough in their explanations.
-The Preapproval Form should be sent to the following address to secure approval of the experience by a Faculty Representative: Science Undergraduate Advising Office, Mathematical Sciences building, Room 231,150 N University St, MA 231, West Lafayette, IN 47907-2067 or email to: firstname.lastname@example.org.
+Once completed, email the form to email@example.com.

-The Faculty Representative will review the Experiential Learning Contract and Preapproval From to determine if the experience may be preapproved to meet the Technical Writing requirement.
-This decision will be sent to the student and student’s advisor via Purdue email addresses.
+The Faculty Representative will review the Experiential Learning Contract and Preapproval form to determine if the experience may be preapproved to meet the Technical Writing requirement.
+This decision is shared with the student and their academic advisor via Purdue email.

 Final Approval Stage

 The following documents must be completed and submitted to request final approval of a Technical Writing experience:

 Technical Writing Final Approval Form completed by your Evaluator.